mitchellhession/elist_ecommerce_analysis/README.md

 Elist is an e-commerce company that sells popular electronics to customers around the world.
 In this portfolio project, I analyzed a sample dataset to investigate trends and growth rates in revenue, average order value, product popularity, marketing channels, and refund rates to surface insights on overall company performance.
 I also investigated the effectiveness of their recently launched loyalty program to give recommendations on the continuation of the program.

-I used Pivot Tables, conditional formatting, aggregation functions, and statistical analysis to clean, analyze, and summarize the insights below, to be delivered to the finance and product team.
+I used SQL, Dashboards, Stories, Pivot Tables, conditional formatting, aggregation functions, and statistical analysis to clean, analyze, and summarize the insights below, to be delivered to the finance and product team.

 # Summary of Insights
 **Yearly Trends:** From 2019 to 2022, the average annual sales reached 21K orders with a yearly revenue of $5 million and an average order value of $227.
 Notably, 2021 had the highest number of sales (36,000), while 2020 exhibited the highest average order value ($300).